SciML/NonlinearSolve.jl/docs/src/api/sundials.md

 using Sundials
 ```

-These methods can be used independently of the rest of NonlinearSolve.jl
+These methods can be used independently of the rest of NonlinearSolve.jl.

 ## Solver API